rocket2050/osm_zabbix/README.md

 # Requirements
-Python must be installed on the node machine.
+Python and Mysql must be installed on the node machine.

 ## Operating systems